vackosar/vackosar.github.io/_posts/2022-04-13-openai-dall-e-2-and-dall-e-1.md

 ## OpenAI's DALL-E 2

-OpenAI introduced DaLL-E-2 in [the paper](https://arxiv.org/pdf/2204.06125.pdf).
+- OpenAI introduced DaLL-E-2 in [the paper](https://arxiv.org/pdf/2204.06125.pdf).
-It generates 1024 x 1024 images from text using diffusion models.
+- generates 1024 x 1024 images from text using diffusion models.
+- generates more diverse and higher resolution images than [GLIDE](#openais-glide).

 ### DALL-E 2 Training
 1. generate a [CLIP model](#openais-clip) text embedding for text caption